Mike Pierce: Background

 Pierce was born and raised in Portland, Oregon, on September 1, 1980.
 Pierce competed in wrestling at Sam Barlow High School in Gresham, Oregon and then continued his career at Portland State University where he was a two-time All-American.
+Pierce is married and has two children and three stepchildren.

 Mixed martial arts career

 Ultimate Fighting Championship

 Pierce defeated former WEC contender Brock Larson via unanimous decision in his UFC debut at UFC Fight Night 19.

-Pierce was expected to fight Josh Koscheck on January 11, 2010 at UFC Fight Night 20.
+Pierce was expected to fight Josh Koscheck on January 11, 2010, at UFC Fight Night 20.

-However, Koscheck instead fought Anthony Johnson at UFC 106 and Pierce went on to face Jon Fitch on December 12, 2009 at UFC 107.
+However, Koscheck instead fought Anthony Johnson at UFC 106 and Pierce went on to face Jon Fitch on December 12, 2009, at UFC 107.
 After losing the first two rounds, Pierce dominated the end of the third round, nearly finishing Fitch.
-He lost to Fitch via unanimous decision (29-28, 29-28, 29-28).
+He lost to Fitch via unanimous decision (29-28, 29–28, 29–28).

-Pierce was scheduled to face Rob Kimmons on March 21, 2010 at UFC Live: Vera vs. Jones, but Kimmons was forced off the card with an injury.
+Pierce was scheduled to face Rob Kimmons on March 21, 2010, at UFC Live: Vera vs. Jones, but Kimmons was forced off the card with an injury.
 Pierce instead faced UFC newcomer Julio Paulino.
-Pierce won the fight via unanimous decision (30-27, 30-27, 30-27).
+Pierce won the fight via unanimous decision (30-27, 30–27, 30–27).

-Pierce again fought another UFC newcomer in Amilcar Alves on August 28, 2010 at UFC 118.
+Pierce again fought another UFC newcomer in Amilcar Alves on August 28, 2010, at UFC 118.
 He won the fight via submission (straight armbar) in the third round.

-For the third consecutive time Pierce fought a UFC newcomer in Kenny Robertson on February 5, 2011 at UFC 126.
+For the third consecutive time Pierce fought a UFC newcomer in Kenny Robertson on February 5, 2011, at UFC 126.
 He won the fight via TKO due to punches early into the second round.

-Pierce faced Johny Hendricks on August 6, 2011 at UFC 133.
+Pierce faced Johny Hendricks on August 6, 2011, at UFC 133.
 Pierce lost the fight against Hendricks by split decision.

 At UFC on Fox 1, on November 12, 2011, Pierce fought Paul Bradley in a rematch from their time on the regional circuit.
 He won the fight via split decision.

-Pierce next faced Josh Koscheck on February 4, 2012 at UFC 143.
+Pierce next faced Josh Koscheck on February 4, 2012, at UFC 143.
 He lost the fight via split decision.